 The scenarios that need to be demonstrated during the implementation period vary according to the final product type.
 Thus, we have depicted 4 different scenarios and a short summary for each of them is as follows:

 Type 1: Two raw materials are rewound and cut separately to form sub-materials that will be laminated together to form the final product.

-The sub-material’s width will be limited by a maximum width which will be entered in the system.
+The sub materials’ width will be limited by a maximum width which will be entered into the system.

-The sub-materials can be created from different raw materials, and can have different batches, all of which the system will take into considerations when calculating the best case scenario to consume the raw materials.
+The sub-materials can be created from different raw materials and can have different batches, all of which the system will take into consideration when calculating the best case scenario to consume the raw materials.